AusME/F-SQL/readme.md

 F-SQL primarily consists of THREE parts:
 1) The Model.
 A builder that builds SQL, and parameters designed around specific DBMS implementations.
 2) The QueryEngine.
 A singleton whose purpose it is to manage execution of queries.
-3) The ResultsObject.
+3) The QueryResponse.
 An object which stores the ResultSet making transformations on that data easier.

 ### Examples
 Example Code for Querying by String: